By Samuel Smith

 Ramp the speed up to 80km/h, and the car on the wet road will be travelling 52km/h after the car on the dry road has stopped.

-Mr Mountain says these extra braking distances, and speeds, should be a reminder for all motorists to adjust their driving to the weather conditions.
+Mr Mountain says these findings should be a reminder for all motorists to adjust their driving to the weather conditions.

 “Motorists should leave a greater space between themselves and the vehicle in front in these conditions,” he says.

 “Drivers should be aware that pedestrians and cyclists can be harder to detect when it’s raining.”

 Motorists should keep in mind that their make of car and tyre quality can impact stopping distances as well.

 How much room should I leave?

 RAA recommends drivers leave at least 3 seconds between themselves and the vehicle in front.